100 Notable alumni of

 -

-Nathaniel C. Fick is an American diplomat, technology executive, author, and former United States Marine Corps officer.
+Nathaniel Charles Fick is an investor and technology executive, a former American diplomat, an author, and a former United States Marine Corps officer.
+He is the Chief Strategy Officer for Equities at Cerberus Capital Management.
 He was the CEO of cybersecurity software company Endgame, Inc., then worked for Elastic NV after it acquired Endgame.
 He was an Operating Partner at Bessemer Venture Partners.
-In 2022, he was selected to lead the U.S. State Department's Bureau for Cyberspace and Digital Policy.
+In 2022, he was selected to lead the U.S. State Department's Bureau of Cyberspace and Digital Policy.
 He left the position in 2025.

 -